 Students move their counters one step at a time on the game board and provide the correct solution to the algorithm on the ellipse they landed on.
 The object of the game is for one player to get all their counters to their opponent’s home base.

-Through game play and discussion students will come to appreciate the many and varied strategies that can be to use to solve subtraction algorithms.
+Through gameplay and discussion, students will come to appreciate the many and varied strategies that can be used to solve subtraction algorithms.

 What You Need:

 2 players 1 game board 5 counters of one color 5 counters of a different color